Felix3qH4/Mobiliteit.lu-API-documentation/Departure_Board.md

 - **API_AUTH** : invalid API-Key
 - **API_PARAM** : one or more arguments are missing or a wrong value was provided or an invalid argument was passed (like "acesId" instead of "accessId")
 - **SVC_LOC** : invalid id
+- **HARD_QUOTA_EXCEEDED** : you have made more requests to the API than you are allowed to make in the given time period

 <br>

 # Products